|

 he answered.
 "So far," he added, "they do not seem

-inclined to join forces, though whether they are not aware of
+inclined to join forces, though whether that is because they are

-each other or whether it is their natural tendency to distrust
+not aware of each other, or whether it is their natural tendency

-others, we could not tell.
-We did consider sending a small detachment
+to distrust others, we could not tell.
+We did consider leaving

-of border guards out there to watch them and report any further
+a small detachment of border guards there to watch them and report

 "You were right," said Legolas.
 "Far too dangerous."